Skip to navigation Skip to content

 • DOC the record, stating their incapacity period and that the medical certificate has been recorded

-• Tell the customer they need to advise Services Australia within 14 days if they are unable to return to their apprenticeship following the exemption period and their payment will be cancelled.
+• Tell the customer they need to advise Services Australia within 14 days if they are unable to return to their Apprenticeship following the exemption period and their payment would be cancelled at that time.
 Procedure ends here

 • No, go to Step 6